 Although based in Northern Colorado, class locations out of the area can be arranged and suggestions are welcome.
 Cost varies with class size and location.

 Upcoming classes are listed on the Events page.
-If you would prefer to receive notices of upcoming classes please use the Subscribe page to register, or you can Contact Us directly if you'd like to schedule your own class.
+If you would prefer to receive notices of upcoming classes please use the Subscribe page to register, or you can Contact Us directly if you'd like to schedule or host your own class.